Hauraki Plains: Wetlands

 After the last shift of the Waikato River back to the west coast, the Waihou and Piako rivers were formed.
 These two rivers carried silt out into the Firth of Thames or Tikapa.

-The plains were full of mangroves, raupo (Typha orientalis), harakeke (Phormium tenax) a dense forest of kahikatea.
+The plains were full of mangroves, raupō (Typha orientalis), harakeke (Phormium tenax) a dense forest of kahikatea.
 Most of the land was raw peat, varying in depth from a metre to more than twenty metres.
 It was a morass, the home of wild ducks and eels.
 Nevertheless, the rich flora and fauna of the plains amply provided the staples of the Māori people who lived in the region.
-Many areas on the banks of the Waihou River were settled by Hauraki Māori, such as Oruarangi pā and Paterangi pā near Matatoki, and the Te Raupa pā and Waiwhau pā near Paeroa.
+Many areas on the banks of the Waihou River were settled by Hauraki Māori, such as Oruarangi pā and Pāterangi pā near Matatoki, and the Te Raupa pā and Waiwhau pā near Paeroa.

-The early European colonists were attracted not necessarily by the land but by the dense forest of kahikatea.
-The colonists, or Pakeha, were timber millers such as the George and Martha Bagnall family who settled at Turua in 1875.
+The early European colonists were attracted not necessarily by the land, but by the dense forest of kahikatea.
+The colonists (or Pākehā) were timber millers such as the George and Martha Bagnall family who settled at Turua in 1875.
 As the kahikatea was felled, farmers followed onto the newly cleared land.
-But, once a year the Waihou and Piako Rivers would overflow, making agricultural settlement of the area difficult because of the poor drainage.
-The people who lived around Hauraki wanted permission from the Government to drain the land but the Government said it could never be done, as parts of the Hauraki Plains were two meters below sea level.
+But, once a year, the Waihou and Piako Rivers would overflow, making agricultural settlement of the area difficult because of the poor drainage.
+The people who lived around Hauraki wanted permission from the Government to drain the land, but the Government said it could never be done, as parts of the Hauraki Plains were two metres below sea level.
 However, in 1908 an act was passed to give the people permission to drain the land.
 The Government paid the workers to dig the drains, a process that took ten years to complete.

 First land ballots

-In 1910 the Government decided to open an area of 16299 acre for settlement on the Hauraki Plains.
+In 1910, the Government decided to open an area of 16299 acre for settlement on the Hauraki Plains.
 Ballots were held for the blocks, which attracted the interests of future settlers and businessmen in the Thames Valley.
 Miners in the South Island were keen to settle in the area if sections were drawn up by the Government.
 The first applications for land blocks were made at the Miner's Union Hall in Thames on 18 May 1910.
 Prices ranged from $10–$15 an acre, depending on how much land was being bought and the location of the block.
 Some of the most sought-after blocks had up to 99 applicants.